 The MSU Tennis Facility on Mt.
 Hope Rd. has 8 courts with spectator seating.
 Courts are available to students, faculty/staff, alumni, and the public when not in use by varsity tennis teams.
-Students pay the lowest fee (\$6 per court per hour).
-Courts are accessible for handicappers.
+Students pay the lowest fee (\$9 per court per hour).
+Courts are accessible for individuals with disabilities.
 Call 355-2209 for reservations.